BIPO-AISG-SMU/demand-forecasting/docs/unit-tests.md

 ```

 ### Configuring Pytest

-To configure pytest to generate a coverage report after execution, you can install as a pip library and configure the 'pytest-cov' plugin for
-using pytest-cov by adding the following lines to the *pyproject.toml* file in the repository root folder.
+To configure Pytest to generate a coverage report after execution, you can install the [pytest-cov](https://pypi.org/project/pytest-cov/) plugin and configure it by adding the following lines to `pyproject.toml` in the repository root folder.

 ```
 [tool.pytest.ini_options]